michaelbakshandeh/calendar-project/index.md

 was relatively inefficient in the middle of the day.
 Furthermore, the distributions of the categories appear to make sense.
-I aim for 8 hours of sleep a night, so the distribution should have a median value of around 8, and the other distributions should centered around 1 or 2.
+I aim for 8 hours of sleep a night, so the distribution should have a median value of around 8 hours, and the other distributions should centered around 1 or 2 hours.

 The most interesting discovery I made from this data analysis is that the amount of time that I sleep is inversely related to the amount of